 Trinity Lutheran Church v.
-Comer: Government money should not fund churches
+Comer

-“The historical fight for disestablishment, led by Baptists and other religious dissenters, is well documented,” the brief states.
-“Disestablishment ensured that churches would not be funded through the coercive power of the state, but through the voluntary offerings of adherents, thus providing a constraint on government and a measure of religious liberty for individuals — to fund or refuse to fund religious institutions — that had long been denied.”
+“The historical fight for disestablishment, led by Baptists and other religious dissenters, is well documented.
+Far from discriminating against religion, disestablishment marked an essential step toward the protection of individual religious liberty.
+Disestablishment ensured that churches would not be funded through the coercive power of the state, but through the voluntary offerings of adherents, thus providing a constraint on government and a measure of religious liberty for individuals — to fund or refuse to fund religious institutions — that had long been denied.”

-Missouri categorically excluded churches from participating in its playground resurfacing program, and the BJC brief says doing so is firmly rooted in the state constitution.
-“It allows the state to avoid the risk of funding religion or policing the line between religious and nonreligious activity on church facilities,” the brief states.
+“Missouri’s categorical exclusion of churches in its scrap tire program is firmly rooted in the state’s constitutional law.
+It allows the state to avoid the risk of funding religion or policing the line between religious and nonreligious activity on church facilities.”

 Ban on state funding of churches protects independence